Autism and Nutrition Questions

 How much does it cost to work with you?

-Please contact me to receive information on pricing (insert link).
-Fees vary based on need and which package you select.
-I don’t offer a sliding scale or accept insurance, but I do reserve room for those who need financial assistance.
+Please contact me to receive information on pricing.
+I do offer a payment plan and reserve room for those who need financial assistance.

 Do you accept insurance?